demisto/content/Packs/HelloWorld/Integrations/HelloWorld/README.md

 This is the Hello World integration for getting started.
-The integration is a sample integration to get you started fast.
+The integration is a sample integration to quickly get you started.
 It demonstrates how to build an integration using the recommended `Client` class architecture.

 ## Configure HelloWorld on Demisto